Real Estate Investment

 How to find the ARV accurately

-Your 70 rule calculator is only as good as your ARV.
-Garbage in, garbage out.
-Here's how to get it right in South Florida:
+Your 70 rule calculator is only as good as the ARV you feed it.
+Bad number in, bad answer out.
+Here is how to get the ARV right in South Florida:

-- Pull sold comps within a quarter-mile, same bed/bath count, sold in the last 90 days
+- Pull sold comps within a quarter-mile, same bed and bath count, sold in the last 90 days

-- Adjust for square footage differences ($80–$120/sf in most South Florida markets)
+- Adjust for square footage differences, which run roughly $80 to $120 per square foot in most South Florida markets

-- Be conservative: use the median comp, not the outlier
+- Lean conservative and use the median comp rather than the one high outlier

-Our Fix & Flip / BRRRR Calculator can help you stress-test your deal across different ARV and repair scenarios before you make an offer.
+Our Fix & Flip / BRRRR Calculator lets you stress-test a deal across different ARV and repair scenarios before you put in an offer.

 Common mistakes with the 70 rule

-Most new flippers who lose money violate the 70 rule in one of two ways.
-First, they inflate the ARV to make the deal work on paper — using a top-of-market sale from two years ago instead of current comps.
-Second, they underestimate repairs — using a phone-quote contractor number that balloons once walls open up.
+Most new flippers who lose money break the 70 rule in one of two ways.
+The first is inflating the ARV to make a deal pencil out, often by leaning on a top-of-market sale from two years ago instead of current comps.
+The second is lowballing the repair estimate, usually off a quick phone quote that balloons the moment a contractor opens up the walls.

-The fix is simple: be ruthlessly conservative on both inputs.
-A deal that works at conservative estimates will work in reality.
-A deal that only works if everything goes perfectly almost never does.
+The fix is to be hard on both inputs.
+A deal that still works on conservative estimates will work in real life.
+A deal that only works if everything breaks your way almost never does.

-Ready to find flip opportunities in South Florida that actually pass the 70 rule?
-Tell us your criteria and we'll send you off-market deals that pencil out.
-We source across all six counties — Palm Beach, Broward, Miami-Dade, St. Lucie, Martin, and Highlands.
-Learn more at Florida Realtors market data.
+Want flip opportunities in South Florida that actually clear the 70 rule?
+Tell us your criteria and we will send you off-market deals that pencil out.
+We source across all six counties: Palm Beach, Broward, Miami-Dade, St. Lucie, Martin, and Highlands.
+For broader market context, see Florida Realtors market data.